 - pain or sensitivity that feels worse when you put on underwear or tight clothes on your pelvic area

-- feeling like you need to pee even if nothing comes out
+- a feeling like you need to urinate, even if nothing comes out

 - pain or discomfort when you poop